Growth is an exciting and stressful aspect of every business owner’s life. It a sign of success, future prosperity and hard work paying off.

 3. Your technology negatively impacts employee productivity

-This costs you time and money, both of which you could be using to grow your business.
+This costs you time and money, both of which you could be using to grow your business and increase productivity.
 If your IT support can’t keep everything up and running, you need to cut them loose.

 4. You still operate outdated software and hardware

 What it does mean is you need to consistently update your software.
-This is a security issue; the latest updates have the best security that can combat the new and surprising ways that cybercriminals are attacking businesses.
+This is a security issue; the latest updates have the best security that can combat the new and surprising ways that cybercriminals are attacking businesses like yours.
 If your IT support does not update regularly, they are actively putting your business at risk.
 A risk you could do without.

 A little knowledge goes a long way

-When it comes to IT support, you need something that works in conjunction with your business.
-You need something that helps and doesn’t hinder your growth.
-If you’d like to know more about how IT support can benefit your business, why not download our whitepaper ‘Common IT support questions and their answers’ to find out how to carry out common quick fixes?
+When it comes to IT support, you need something that works in conjunction with your business and its goals.
+Something that helps and doesn’t hinder your growth.
+If you’d like to know more about how IT support can benefit your business, we’ve put together this whitepaper ‘Common IT support questions and their answers’ to teach you how to carry out common quick fixes when you need them.

-Or, if you would like to know how Pensar can help your business grow through seamless IT support, get in touch today.
+Or, if you would like to know how we here at Pensar can support your creativity and growth with seamless IT support, get in touch today.